Man found guilty of murdering two men whose remains were found in suitcases

 He had told the jury he feared for his own life and believed he was about to be killed when he stabbed Mr Alfonso.

-The defendant claimed that he thought Mr Alfonso would do to him what he claims he had already done to Mr Longworth, he felt “intimidated” and threats had been made to his family in Colombia.
+Mosquera said he thought Mr Alfonso would do to him what he claimed he had already done to Mr Longworth, he felt “intimidated” and threats had been made to his family in Colombia.

 Mosquera’s actions after stabbing Mr Alfonso, including singing and dancing, could have been an outburst as he had been overwhelmed by all that had happened to him, his defence counsel suggested.